 Allow Your Cat to Establish a Hierarchy

-Cats need to have order and a new member in their home must know where they rank.
-Your older cat may have a period of time when they try to establish a hierarchy with the new kitten.
-They may hiss and swat at the kitten when they do something your older cat does not want them to do.
+Cats need to have order and a new member in the home must know where it ranks.
+Your older cat may have a period of time when it tries to establish a hierarchy with the new kitten.
+Your older cat may hiss and swat at the kitten when the newcomer does something unfavorable.
 This is completely normal and as long as they are just hissing and swatting, do your best to not interfere.
-Your older cat is establishing their role as the dominant cat in the household and the kitten is being taught where their boundaries as the new cat are.
+Your older cat is establishing its role as the dominant cat in the household and the kitten is being taught where its boundaries as the new cat are.

 Problems and Proofing Behavior